singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 ```

 #### 3. Push to GitHub
-The final task before we're done setting up and ready for Netlify, is to use the push command with git, as in the following line in Terminal/Command prompt:
+The final task before we're done setting up and ready for Netlify, is to use the push command with git, as in the following line in Terminal:

 ```
 git push -u origin master